upmaru/memovee-tama/tmdb-movie-browsing/querying.md

               ]
             }
           },
         "sort": [
           // MANDATORY: Always include sorting when results are found
           // DEFAULT: Use popularity and vote_average when no specific sorting is requested {
             "popularity": {
               "order": "desc"
             }
           },
           {
             "vote_average": {
               "order": "desc"
             }
           }
         ]
-        }
+      },
+      "next": null
     }
       ```

 ## User is asking specifically for a child or family appropriate movies